redhat-developer/service-binding-operator/examples/nodejs_awsrds_varprefix/README.md

 There are 3 interesting parts in the request:

-* `envVarPrefix` - specifies the prefix for all the environment variables injected to the bound application
+* `namePrefix` - specifies the prefix for all the environment variables injected to the bound application
 * `services` - used to find the backing service - our operator-backed DB instance called `mydb`
 * `application` - used to search for the application based on the name and the `resourceKind` of the application to be a `DeploymentConfig`